 Personal Consumption Expenditure, PCE

 The alternative term for PCE is implicit price deflator.
-The reason for this alternative term is that, PCE is also the by-product of deflation process of current personal consumption expenditure.
+The reason for this alternative term is that PCE is also the by-product of the deflation process of current personal consumption expenditure.
 It is an index of price change of goods and services that are included in the personal expenditure component of Gross National Product, GNP.
-We get the PCE index dividing current personal consumption expenditure by real personal consumption expenditure.
+We get the PCE index by dividing current personal consumption expenditure by real personal consumption expenditure.